Albany and Schenectady Railroad

-The Mohawk & Hudson Railroad was the first railroad built in the state of New York and one of the first railroads in the United States.
+The Mohawk and Hudson Railroad was the first railroad built in the state of New York and one of the first railroads in the United States.
 It was so-named because it linked the Mohawk River at Schenectady with the Hudson River at Albany.
 It was conceived as a means of allowing Erie Canal passengers to quickly bypass the circuitous Cohoes Falls via steam powered trains.